JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 - Covariance (Type -> Positive / Negative)

-- R Squared - How much the independent variable is explained by changes in dependent variables.
+- R Squared &rarr; How much the independent variable is explained by changes in dependent variables.

-- Adjusted R Squared - Penalizes for non-contributing variables.
+- Adjusted R Squared &rarr; Penalizes for non-contributing variables.

-- F-Stat - Finds out if variables are statistically significant.
+- F-Stat &rarr; Finds out if variables are statistically significant.

+- Coef &rarr; Positive or inverse relationship of the dependent to the independent variable.

+- Std Error &rarr; Std of Coef &rarr; Variation of Coefficient.

+- p|t| &rarr; Uses t-stat to produce p-value (showing statistical significance).

+-